-- The meeting will last no more than 20 minutes for a single scheme's Q&A. If the company has separate multiple schemes this will usually be accommodated within one meeting with no more than 20 minutes for each. - Please do not bring any presentations, printed materials or other supplementary items. - As is the case throughout the whole process the PISGRB will not agree to any confidentiality conditions or non-disclosure agreements (NDAs) for any aspect.
-We will however respect the commercial nature of the scheme at all times. - Please bring up to three representatives (if 3rd party facilitated bring at least one senior representative from the client company).
-We recommend that you bring along people who are able to make decisions around the scheme at the meeting. - Please leave sufficient time for the arrival, sign-in and parking.
-We understand that sometimes trains are delayed, and traffic jams occur, and will try to accommodate but there are no guarantees. - The meeting is solely to discuss the scheme submitted.
+- The meeting will last no more than 20 minutes for a single scheme's Q&A. If the company has separate multiple schemes this will usually be accommodated within one meeting with no more than 20 minutes for each. - Please do not prepare a presentation or offer other printed materials or supplementary items. - As is the case throughout the whole process the PISGRB will not agree to any confidentiality conditions or non-disclosure agreements (NDAs) for any aspect.
+We will however respect the commercial nature of the scheme at all times. - You can have up to three representatives (if third part facilitated include at least one senior representative from the client company).
+We recommend that people who are able to make decisions around the scheme attend the meeting. - The meeting is solely to discuss the scheme submitted.
 We will not discuss any other topics.